malhashemi/svelte-graphics/README.md

 # Svelte Graphics

-Svelte Graphics is a library of svelte components created from numerous royalty-free illustrations and icons.
+Svelte Graphics is a library of customizable svelte components created from numerous royalty-free illustrations and icons.

 ## Install